vertexproject/synapse/docs/synapse/devguides/storm_api.rst

     The task identifier (which can be used for task cancellation).

 tick
     The epoch time the query execution started (in milliseconds).
+This value is computed from the host time and may be affected by any any changes in the host clock.

+abstick
+    A relative time in which the query execution started (in milliseconds).
+This value is computed from a monotonic clock and can be used as a reference time.

 text
     The Storm query text.